 Can the public use the computers?

-Computer use is available by appointment and limited to one (1) 50 minute session per day for legal research only.
+Computer use is available by appointment and limited to legal research only.
 To maintain social distancing, staff cannot provide assistance at the computers or copiers.

 How much is printing/copying?

 The charge for self-service printing/copying is .15¢ per page, cash only.
 The library does not have the ability to accept debit, credit, or copy cards.

 U.S. cash only, including change (coin), $1, and $5 bills only.

 Yes.
 The password is available at the front desk.